4. Computer controlled cutting¶

 Kerf¶

 I remember having offsets of around .010 inch in acrylic, however today we’ll be working with cardboard so results may differ.
 I setup a series of squares in Inkscape.
 Of note while drawing these squares I noted the size of the selected object was always the line thickness bigger than the drawn size.
 For example a square drawn to 1x1” with a line thickness of .003” ended up being 1.003” when selected.
 Considering the laser beam width of .007 max, this .003” could throw off press fit fits.
-For my experiments I decided to go with labeling my squares with the drawn size.
+However upon closer inspection using View, Outline in Inkscape I realized that the line thickness in Inkscape is centered around the center of the line thickness, so this was an unfounded worry.
+Because of this for my experiments I labeled my squares with the drawn size, which should be accurate.

 Joint Clearance¶